 Juniper “Berries” for Bizarre Beverages

-The so-called berries of juniper (Juniperus species) are distinctive for their gin-like aroma, as they are its key ingredient.
+The so-called berries of juniper (Juniperus sp.) are distinctive for their gin-like aroma, as they are its key ingredient.
 Some authors say they are mildly toxic and not to be consumed in quantity—but they’re so strong so I couldn’t imagine eating many in one sitting anyway.
 Instead, they do better as a seasoning, with common uses including sauerkraut, meats, and stews in addition to gin.
 If you don’t have a juniper forest nearby, then I suppose you could always pick up some imported ones from Cost Plus World Market!

 There are 60 species of juniper (Juniperus) in North America according to Betty B. Derig and Margaret C. Fuller in Wild Berries of the West (2001).
 From tall tree to creeping shrub, the plant is ubiquitous, it’s most telling feature the gin-smelling blue berries.
 These “berries” are not actually berries at all but instead female cones that reach maturity in their second year.